jezzsantos/automate/docs/reference.md

 * an attribute of the first child collection (ID: 4): `{{Parent.Parent.ACollectionName1.AnAttributeName4}}` (will always equal null, since this collection is ephemeral)
 * an attribute of the first child collection item (ID: 5): `{{Parent.Parent.ACollectionName1.5.AnAttributeName4}}` (equals `avalue4`)

+!!! tip
-> When navigating up from a "collection item", its parent is not the [ephemeral] collection itself, but the parent of that [ephemeral] collection.
+    When navigating up from a "collection item", its parent is not the [ephemeral] collection itself, but the parent of that [ephemeral] collection.

 ## Templating Functions